The International Investigations Review: Australia

 iii Local law considerations

 Privacy is a major concern when information is shared with overseas entities and authorities.
 Schedule 1 of the Privacy Act 1988 (Cth) contains the Australian Privacy Principles (APPs).
-These principles outline that where information is being shared by an APP entity (which includes the AFP and bodies established by a Commonwealth enactment such as the ASIC) to an overseas recipient, the entity must take reasonable steps to ensure that the recipient does not breach the principles.21 However, this principle does not apply where disclosure is required or authorised by an international agreement relating to information sharing, or is reasonably necessary for enforcement-related activities.22 This means that the principles will not apply in instances such as when the AFP or the ASIC sends information to other regulatory agencies to provide information relevant to ongoing investigations.
+These principles outline that where information is being shared by an APP entity (including the AFP and bodies established by a commonwealth enactment such as ASIC) to an overseas recipient, the entity must take reasonable steps to ensure that the recipient does not breach the principles.21 However, this principle does not apply where disclosure is required or authorised by an international agreement relating to information sharing, or is reasonably necessary for enforcement-related activities.22 This means that the principles will not apply in instances such as when the AFP or ASIC sends information to other regulatory agencies to provide information relevant to ongoing investigations.
 Currently, there is little jurisprudence in Australia dealing with the proper parameters on the exchange of information across jurisdictions where criminal sanctions may apply.
 This is an area in which Australian courts may become more involved, as the internationalisation of economic crime has been attended by a significant increase in the dissemination and sharing of information about individuals and corporations with, to date, very little oversight by Australia's judiciary.